revanthkoduru/revanthkoduru.github.io/content/authors/admin/_index.md

     url: https://www.purdue.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include modeling of ferroelectric devices, beyond CMOS electronics.
+bio: My research interests include modeling of ferroelectric devices and beyond CMOS electronics.

 # Interests to show in About widget
 interests: